-Dr. Winn’s research includes information literacy, academic library technology, techno-information literacy, advanced quantitative research methods in social sciences, student learning outcomes, virtual pedagogies, web-based active instruction methods, outreach and virtual student services.
-Additional research interests include global citizenship as an outcome to higher education, higher education and technology, diversity issues in social science research, educational technology and technology’s impact on society.
+Dr. Winn's research includes information literacy, Evidence synthesis methods, DEIA+AR pedagogy & Curriculum, academic library technology, techno-information literacy, advanced quantitative research methods in social sciences, student learning outcomes, virtual pedagogies, web-based active instruction methods, outreach and virtual student services.
+Additional research interests include global citizenship as an outcome to higher education, higher education and technology, diversity issues in social science research, educational technology and technology's impact on society.
 Additional research interests include global citizenship as an outcome to higher education, diversity issues in social science research and education technology.

-Dr. Winn is co-PI on a multi-institutional longitudinal research project on information literacy and student success sponsored by the Greater Western Library Alliance.
-She worked extensively on the development of the online Master in Management in Library and Information Science (MMLIS) in USC’s Marshall School of Business.
+She worked extensively on the development of the online Master in Management in Library and Information Science (MMLIS) in USC's Marshall School of Business.
+She currently serves on several MMLIS and USC Library committees including Chair of the MMLIS Diversity, Equity, Inclusion, Accessibility and Anti-Racism Committee, the Admissions Committee and the Curriculum Committee.
 Additionally, Dr. Winn has taught research methods and inquiry courses in USC School of Social Work MSW program, Rossier School of Education EdD program, and currently teaches courses in the MMLIS program at Marshall School of Business at USC.